Miami Vice: Home media

+Video game

+In January 2004, Dutch publisher Davilex Games secured the rights from Universal to release a game based on the series.
+The game was developed by British developer Atomic Planet Entertainment and released exclusively in Europe on the PlayStation 2, Xbox and Windows later on in the year.

 Adaptations

 Mann directed a 2006 film adaptation starring Jamie Foxx and Colin Farrell.
 A new film adaptation directed by Joseph Kosinski and written by Dan Gilroy was announced in 2025.
-Michael B. Jordan and Austin Butler are in talks to star.
+Michael B. Jordan and Austin Butler were in talks to star, and would officially sign on in April 2026, with the film being retitled to Miami Vice '85.